South West Main Line: London–Southampton (1830–1848)

 The first written proposal for a railway line linking London and Southampton was published on 23 October 1830 by a group chaired by the Southampton MP Abel Rous Dottin.
 The following February, Francis Giles was commissioned to survey the route and a formal scheme, which also included the construction of new docks on the Solent, was presented at a public meeting on 6 April 1831.
 Giles, who was familiar with the west Surrey and north Hampshire area, having worked as an engineer for the Basingstoke Canal, examined potential routes via Guildford and Farnham.
 However, his favoured alignment, via Basingstoke, was chosen to facilitate a future western branch to Bath and Bristol.
-His detailed survey was published on 5 December 1833 and the construction of the line from London to Southampton was approved in the London and South Western Railway Act 1834 on 25 July the following year.
+His detailed survey was published on 5 December 1833 and the construction of the line from London to Southampton was approved in the London and South Western Railway Act 1834 (4 & 5 Will.
+4. c. lxxxviii) on 25 July the following year.
 (Note: The London and South Western Railway Act 1834 approved the construction of the London–Southampton main line only and did not authorise new docks on the Solent, which would be the responsibility of a separate company.)